nmwsharp/polyscope-docs/cpp/source/structures/curve_network/basics.md

 polyscope::show();
 ```

+!!!
+Note  "Convenience adders for common cases"

+    Rather than passing a vector of edge indices, there are also built-in helpers for common cases of connectivity, like a single continuous sequential line or loop, or a collection of line segments.
+To use them, call the alternate adders such as `registerCurveNetworkLine("name", nodes)`, which do not require a vector of edge indices.

+    - `line` The nodes will be connected together sequentially, forming a single curve
+    - `loop` The nodes will be connected together sequentially, including the last to the first, to form a closed loop
+    - `segments` The `2N` nodes will be connected to form a set of `N` line segments, interleaved as in `[start_0 end_0 start_1 end_1 ...]`

 ??? func "`#!cpp CurveNetwork* polyscope::registerCurveNetwork(std::string name, const P& nodes, const E& edges)`"

     Add a new curve network to polyscope